kuberhealthy/kuberhealthy/cmd/test-check/README.md

-### test-external-check
+### test-check

-This is a container used to test external checks in Kuberhealthy.
+This is a container used to test check functionality in Kuberhealthy.
 This container simply runs, waits for a set interval of seconds and then either reports a success or failure depending on the `REPORT_FAILURE` environment variable set in the pod spec.

 ##### Environment Variables